KRANENBORG.ORG

-During 2001-2005, my work at Philips Research (NatLab) at the Software Architecture Group (led by Jaap van der Heijden) was a first, different experience, in which I became introduced to concepts and methods used in architecting systems and software.
+During 2001-2005, my work at Philips Research (NatLab) at the Software Architecture Group. was a first, different experience, in which I became introduced to concepts and methods used in architecting systems and software.
 I also met and got inspired by Gerrit Muller (the CAFCR approach) there for the first time.

 Subsequently my family and I moved to Sweden for a ten year's stay and work at ABB (topped up with two years of Germany), returning to the familiar domain of heat and mass transfer.
 At ABB I got involved with the cooling design of large power transformers.
 These complex devices are an important part of a power transmission network.

-This section provides the foreword to the publication that I have started to write to structure my thoughts regarding system architecting:
+This section provides the foreword to the publication that I started to write around 2017 to structure my thoughts regarding systems architecting.
+The book never materialized, but the motivation still stands.

 Resilient Architectures